ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @requires

-The `@PluginManager.requires` class decorator can be used to specify that a plugin depends on another plugin.
+The [@PluginManager.requires](https://api.acmecse.net/acme.helpers.PluginManager.html#requires){target="_new"} class decorator can be used to specify that a plugin depends on another plugin.
 This ensures that the dependent plugin is resolved before the plugin is started.
 If the required plugin is not available, the whole startup process will fail with an error.
 This behaviour can be changed by setting the optional argument `required` to `False`, which will cause the plugin to be processed as usual, though the dependency is not resolved.

-One important aspect of using the `@PluginManager.requires` class decorator is that the dependency plugin's instance is injected into the decorated class as an attribute with the same name as the argument in the `@requires` decorator.
+One important aspect of using the [@requires](https://api.acmecse.net/acme.helpers.PluginManager.html#requires){target="_new"} class decorator is that the dependency plugin's instance is injected into the decorated class as an attribute with the same name as the argument in the [@requires](https://api.acmecse.net/acme.helpers.PluginManager.html#requires){target="_new"} decorator.
 If the dependend plugin becomes unavailable, the attribute will be set to `None`.

 See the following examples for more details.

-The `@requires` decorator can be used multiple times together with the `@plugin` decorator for the same class, or even without the `@plugin` decorator for non-plugin classes.
+The [@requires](https://api.acmecse.net/acme.helpers.PluginManager.html#requires){target="_new"} decorator can be used multiple times together with the [@plugin](#plugin) decorator for the same class, or even without the [@plugin](#plugin) decorator for non-plugin classes.

 #### Using `@requires` with a Non-Plugin Class

-In case a class is not a plugin itself, the `@requires` decorator can be used to express dependencies to plugins and to have the plugin instances automatically injected into the class.
+In case a class is not a plugin itself, the [@requires](https://api.acmecse.net/acme.helpers.PluginManager.html#requires){target="_new"} decorator can be used to express dependencies to plugins and to have the plugin instances automatically injected into the class.
 This can be useful for classes that depend on the functionality provided by a plugin and want to access plugin instances directly.

-A plugin or non-plugin class can monitor the availability of its dependencies by using the [`@onResolved`](#onResolved) and [`@onUnresolved`](#onUnresolved) decorators, which are called when all dependencies are resolved and when any dependency becomes unresolved, respectively.
+A plugin or non-plugin class can monitor the availability of its dependencies by using the [@onResolved](#onresolved) and [@onUnresolved](#onunresolved) decorators, which are called when all dependencies are resolved and when any dependency becomes unresolved, respectively.
 This allows the class to react to changes in the availability of its dependencies at runtime.

 #### Using `@requires` with Functions

-The `@requires` decorator can also be used to specify dependencies to functions (instead of a whole plugin), by setting the keyword argument in the `@plugin` decorator to a function path instead of a plugin module name.
+The [@requires](https://api.acmecse.net/acme.helpers.PluginManager.html#requires){target="_new"} decorator can also be used to specify dependencies to functions (instead of a whole plugin), by setting the keyword argument in the [@plugin](#plugin) decorator to a function path instead of a plugin module name.
 The function will then be injected as an attribute into the decorated class, and can be called directly from the class methods.
 This can be useful for providing specific functionality to classes without requiring them to depend on an entire plugin, or to have to import the function directly.

-The function that is being depended on must be decorated with the [`@PluginManager.provide`](#provide) decorator.
+The function that is being depended on must be decorated with the [@provide](#provide) decorator.
 A function can be defined in any module, and does not need to be defined within a plugin module.

 #### Decorator Arguments

-The `@PluginManager.requires` class decorator takes keyword arguments:
+The [@requires](https://api.acmecse.net/acme.helpers.PluginManager.html#requires){target="_new"} class decorator takes keyword arguments:

 - `<attribute name> = <plugin name>`: the keyword name is the name of the attribute through which the plugin instance will be injected into the decorated class, and the value is the name of the required plugin.
 The plugin name must match the plugin module name (i.e., the filename without the `.py` extension).
 	This is a required argument, and can occur multiple times to specify multiple dependencies.